alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 date:   2015-08-20  01:10:00
 ---

-Suppose you needed to simulate a coin with $$p = 1/4$$, and all you had was a fair coin.
+Suppose you need a coin that lands heads with $$p = 1/4$$, and all you have is a fair coin.
 Well, that's easy enough.
 Flip the coin twice.
-Report a success if you get 2 heads, and report failure otherwise.
+Report success if you get 2 heads, and report failure otherwise.
 Two coin flips, not so bad.

-Now, suppose you needed to simulate $$p = 1/3$$.
-Well, that may not be a power of 2, but the solution is still simple.
+Suppose you need a coin for $$p = 1/3$$.
+That may not be a power of 2, but there is still a simple solution.
 Flip the fair coin twice.
-Report a success on HH, report a failure on HT or TH, and try again on TT.
+Report success on HH, report failure on HT or TH, and try again on TT.
-That way, conditioned on the process halting this iteration, we report success in 1 out of 3 events, all equally likely.
+Conditioned on the process halting this iteration, we report success in 1 out of 3 events, all equally likely.
+Again, we're interested in the computation time.
-Each iteration takes $$2$$ coin flips, and there is a $$3/4$$ probability of halting, giving $$8/3$$ expected coin flips.
-(Add proof of this?)
+Each iteration takes $$2$$ coin flips.
+There is a $$3/4$$ probability of halting, giving $$8/3$$ expected coin flips.

 Now, suppose you needed to simulate the probability $$1/10^{100}$$.

+Well, nothing is especially wrong with the current scheme, so let's see how it does.
-For now, suppose we use the same scheme.
-We need $$\lceil\log_2(10^{100})\rceil = 333$$ coin flips to get enouch outcomes.
-Then, succeed in 1 case, fail in $$10^{100} - 1$$ cases, and retry in
+We need $$\lceil\log_2(10^{100})\rceil = 333$$
+coin flips to get enouch outcomes.
+Then, label 1 case as success, $$10^{100} - 1$$ as failure, and the rest as retries.
+These numbers are getting messy, but we can at least ballpark the expected number of flips.
-$$2^{333} - 10^{100}$$ cases.
 By construction, the probability of halting is $$> 1/2$$ since the scheme chooses the smallest power of $$2$$ that gives enough outcomes.
-So, the expected number of flips is at least less than $$666$$.
+So, the expected number of flips is less than $$666$$.
+Yes, that is...

+(•\_•) ( •\_•)>⌐■-■ (⌐■\_■)
+{: .centered }

-Yes, that is... (•\_•) ( •\_•)>⌐■-■ (⌐■\_■) devilishly many flips, but things could be worse.
+a devilish upper bound, but things could be worse.

+(I'm not sorry.)

 Now, suppose you needed to simulate $$p = 1 / \pi$$.

 Uhhhh....

-HORIZONTAL LINE HERE
+Easy Optimizations
 --------------------

 We'll get back to the irrational case later.
-First, we can try to optimize our current scheme.

-The current scheme simulates $$p=1/4$$ by flipping two coins all the time.
+Recall how we simulated $$p=1/4$$.
-Recall that the scheme reports success only on HH.
-So, if the first flip lands tails, we can halt immediately, since TH and TT both fail.
-The revised scheme becomes
+The scheme reports success only on HH.
+So, if the first flip lands tails, we can halt immediately.
+The revised algorithm is

 1. Flip a coin.
 If tails, report failure.
 2. Flip a coin.
 Report success on heads and failure on tails.

 This gives $$3/2$$ expected flips instead of $$2$$ flips.

-Now, unfortunately this does not let us improve the $$p = 1/3$$ problem.
-H is a prefix for both success (HH) and failure (HT).
-T is a prefix for both failure (TH) andd retry (TT).
-However, this can help for other values of $$p$$.
+Unfortunately, this optimization doesn't work as well for some values of $$p$4.
-If we were solving $$p = 1/5$$ instead, there would be 1 accept case, 4 failing cases, and 3 retry cases.
+Suppose we used the current scheme for $$p = 1/5$$.
+First, divide the 8 outcomes from 3 flips into 1 success case, 4 failure cases, and 3 retry cases.
 These can be distributed as

 - accept: HHH
 - failing: THH, THT, TTH, TTT
 - retry: HHT, HTH, HTT

-which would let us report failure immediately if the first coin is tails.

-Making the outcomes arranged as prefix-free as possible gives some improvement, but it does not solve the $$p = 1/\pi$$ case.
-It turns out this is solvable, once you find the right coin flipping paradigm.

-HORIZONTAL LINE HERE
+If the first coin is T, we can stop immediately.
+If the first two coins are HT, we can retry immediately.
+The only case left is HH, for which we need to see the third flip before deciding what to do.

+(This may give some of you flashbacks to prefix-free codes.
+If you haven't seen those, don't worry, they won't show up in this post.)

+With clever rearrangement, we can bundle outcomes of a given type under as few unique prefixes as possible.
+This gives some improvement for rational $$p$$, but still does not let us simulate irrational $$p$$.
+For this, we need to switch to a new framework.

+A New Paradigm
 --------------------

 I did not come up with this method - I discovered it from (LINK).
 I wish I had come up with it, because the math works out so elegantly.

-Suppose we need to simulate a biased coin that lands on heads with probabiilty $$p$$.
+Suppose we need to simulate a coin that lands heads with probability $$p$$.
 Let $$p = 0.b_1b_2b_3b_4b_5\ldots$$ be the binary expansion of $$p$$.
-Use the following algorithm
+Proceed as follows.

-- Flip a coin until it lands on heads
+- Flip a coin until it lands on heads.
 - Let $$n$$ be the number of coins flipped.
 Report success if $$b_n = 1$$ and report failure otherwise

-First, verify this works.
 The probability the process stops after $$n$$ flips is $$1/2^n$$.
 The probability of success is

 $$
     P[success] = \sum_{n: b_n = 1}^\infty \frac{1}{2^n} = p
 $$

-Next, find the expected number of flips.
+Now, figure out efficiency.
 It takes $$2$$ expected flips for the coin to land heads.
+Thus, any biased coin can be simulated in $$2$$ expected flips.
+This works for any $$p$$, including irrational ones.
-Thus, any biased coin can be simulated in $$2$$ expected flips of a fair coin.
-Moreover, you can compute the bits $$b_i$$ lazily, so this is implementable in code if you have a bit stream representing $$p$$.
+Additionally, you can compute the bits $$b_i$$ lazily, making this implementable in real life.

+Slick, right?
 This idea may have been obvious to you, but it certainly wasn't to me.
-However, getting to $$2$$ expected flips is entirely reasonable to get to on your own, and the way to get there is related to one of the most important algorithms in computer science.

-The CS Perspective
+After thinking about the problem more, I eventually recreated a potential chain of reasoning to reach the same result.

+Discrete Considerations of a Continuous Problem
 --------------------
+(Starting now, I will use $$1$$ interchangeably with heads and $$0$$ interchangeably with tails.)

-Consider the following algorithm for solving the problem.
+Consider the following algorithm.

 1. Construct a real number in $$[0,1]$$ by flipping an infinite number of coins, generating a random decimal $$0.b_1b_2b_3\ldots$$, where $$b_i$$ is the outcome